telatin/covtobed/benchmark/README.md

 A `benchmark_stream.sh` script will compare _covtobed_ to _bedtools_, redirecting the output to `/dev/null`,
 while `benchmark_disk.sh` will also compare _mosdepth_.

-_samtools_ is only included in the streaming section, but should be noted that produces a non-BED output, and the coverage will not be counted in deletions, that is not the intended behaviour in _covtobed_.
+_samtools_ is only included in the streaming section, but should be noted that produces a non-BED output, and the coverage will not be counted in deletions, that is not the intended behaviour in _covtobed_ (but this explains the much bigger computation time).

-## Results: Linux VM (64 Gb RAM, 4 cores)
+## Results: Linux VM (64 Gb RAM, 8 cores)

 ### Straming speed (not saving to disk)